SomeWeekendReading/someweekendreading.github.io/quotes.md

   keep it being _round._"
 - "For most sociopaths, 'guilt' is a difficult and largely irrelevant abstraction.
 It strongly condemns our era in history that this is a relevant observation."
+- "The layoffs will continue until management morale improves." &ndash; what it sounds like to non-managers
+- "It's a thin line between vision and delusion."